 You might be wondering why skunks developed a toxic discharge as a means of defense while other species, like meerkats, depend on numerical strength.
 According to a 2014 study, it’s more about the time of day that the possible prey is around outside.
 Carnivorous bird assaults are more common on awake animals throughout the day.
 In the case of danger, they usually depend on a lookout to scan the skies and issue warnings.

 Skunks, on the other hand, are solitary and nocturnal, making them more vulnerable to attacks on land.
-Their capacity to spray and shock predators are helpful in the event of an unexpected ambush.
+Their capacity to spray and shock predators is helpful in the event of an unexpected ambush.

 The family Mephitidae, which means “stink,” includes skunks and stink badgers.
 Skunks were formerly believed to be part of the Mustelidae family.
 However, they are not members of the Mustelidae family, which includes weasels, otters, badgers, and other related animals.